-Using G360 Surveys in a Workshop
+Using 360 Degree Feedback in a Workshop

 Launch the Surveys

-Conduct a Group Feedback Session
+Conduct a Group Debrief Session

-During the workshop, you will be giving an overview of the survey process and distributing their reports.
-We recommend that you use the Group Debrief PowerPoint presentation which is found on the resource page of the G360 administrator’s dashboard.
-This will give them an overview of the survey and will help them understand their feedback reports.
 After they review their feedback, they will create a personal development plan using the template on the last page of the feedback report.
-Give participants the opportunity to discuss their 360 feedback and development plans with each other to get some suggestions for improvement.
+Give participants the opportunity to discuss their development plans with each other to get some suggestions for improvement.
 They can also get suggestions and resources by clicking on the competencies in their feedback reports.
-At the end of this session, have participants turn in their development plans so you can look them over and make suggestions as well.
+At the end of this session, have participants submit their development plans to you or to their boss in order to create some accountability.

 Follow Up